 How it works

-The Fast 'N Free logo can appear on listings when the listing meets all the following conditions:
+The Fast 'N Free logo may appear on listings when the listing meets all the following conditions:

 Both the buyer and the item are within the 48 contiguous US states.